Exploring Sicily and Digging for Innovation

 As many people nowadays, my academic and professional background is a mash up of different things.
 I did a bachelor in History of Arts and Cultural Policies in Paris, then a master degree in Interactive Design at la Sorbonne.
 During these 5 years I did around 10 internships in France, but also in Norway and Japan, mainly for museums or art centers or communication agencies.

-I worked in a pretty big advertising agency called Ogilvy as UX Designer.
+I worked in a pretty big agency called Ogilvy as UX Designer.
 I left this company and started to give courses (about innovation in museums) in a private school (IESA Multimedia), then I got hired by this company as program coordinator for the master degree dedicated to ”digital strategy”.
 I decided to leave this company, after one year and a half.

 I started to be involved in fablab and hackerspace field and communities, which I loved!
 With some friends we’ve built a drone start-up (called Flylab, that still exists today).

 In short: I am an expert of nothing, but I am quite polyvalent 🙂